Erislandy Lara: Early career

-Career from 2011–2012
+Rise up the ranks

 Lara vs. Molina, Williams

 On 25 March 2011, at The Cosmopolitan in Las Vegas, Lara fought Carlos Molina to a ten-round majority draw.
 Lara started by frequently targeting Molina's body with the left uppercut when Molina would attempt to close the distance.
 Early on, Molina seemed to predict and nullify much of Lara's attempted one-two combinations.
 Although Lara had trouble connecting with his signature straight left hand initially, he found the distance by the middle rounds and began to mix in short hooks to the head while blocking most of Molina's constant body work.
 Molina, on the other hand, was rarely able to find Lara's head throughout the entire fight.
 Relying on looping punches, Molina stayed close and took advantage of the clinches to land to the body.
 Visibly fatigued, Molina developed a cut under his left eye near the beginning of the ninth round as Lara landed a hard, clean, straight left hand and pushed the pace.
 Molina's higher output and pressure were favored by one judge while Lara's cleaner, sharper output and defense went largely unnoticed by ringside commentators.
 The final scorecards read: 95–95, 95–95, and 97–93 in favor of Molina.

 Lara fought former WBO welterweight champion Paul Williams on 9 July 2011, in Atlantic City, New Jersey, where he lost a majority decision.
 Judges Don Givens (116–114) and Hilton Whitaker II (115–114) both favored Williams, while Al Bennett scored it even at 114–114.
 Most boxing analysts and fans believed that Lara clearly won the fight and had been unfairly judged.
 Lara was able to land hard, clean left hands throughout the fight while maintaining superb defense.
 Williams appeared hurt in the later rounds but did, however, keep up a high output of punches despite their relative ineffectiveness.
 CompuBox recorded Lara landing 49% of his power punches compared to 21% by Williams.
 Lara also landed 7 more jabs and 17 more power punches than Williams, despite the near two-fold activity by Williams.
 Consequently, the New Jersey State Athletic Control Board suspended all three judges, and Lara received his first loss as a professional fighter in a highly controversial fashion.